Kiera Duffy: Career

 Duffy has appeared with the New York Philharmonic, Los Angeles Philharmonic, Toledo Opera, Atlanta Symphony Orchestra, Pacific Symphony Orchestra, Mormon Tabernacle Choir, Utah Symphony, and Opera Theatre of St. Louis, Metropolitan Opera, among others.

 She has sung at the Tanglewood Music Festival as Despina in Cosi fan tutte by Mozart, and as Tebaldo in Don Carlo by Verdi, both with conductor James Levine.
-She has also appeared at the Spoleto Festival USA and at the Wexford Opera Festival.
+She has also appeared at the Spoleto Festival USA, the Wexford Opera Festival, and with the Chicago Symphony Orchestra's 'Beyond the Score' production of Schoenberg's Pierrot lunaire.

-In addition to the baroque and classical repertoire, contemporary works in which Duffy has appeared include Neither by Morton Feldman at the Wien Modern festival, The Ghosts of Versailles by John Corigliano, and the American premiere of What Next? by Elliott Carter.
+Contemporary works in which Duffy has appeared include Neither by Morton Feldman at the Wien Modern festival, The Ghosts of Versailles by John Corigliano, and the American premiere of What Next? by Elliott Carter.

 She has also recorded Strauss lieder with pianist Roger Vignoles.

 In September 2016 she premiered the role of Bess in Missy Mazzoli and Royce Vavrek's opera Breaking the Waves.
 She received unanimous acclaim with Fred Plotkin of WQXR proclaiming her turn the "performance of the year."
+In 2024, Duffy reprised the role with Detroit Opera.

-Duffy is currently the head of undergraduate voice studies at the University of Notre Dame.
+Duffy was previously the head of undergraduate voice studies at the University of Notre Dame, and is now an Associate Professor of Voice at the Eastman School of Music.